SaschaWillems/ModernVkTriangle/README.md

 	return float4(samplerTexture.Sample(input.UV).rgb, 1.0);
 }
 ```

+## Graphics pipeline

+Only explain relevant parts.

+## Render loop

+### Sync

+Make sure we don't record a certain command buffer on the CPU until execution of it has finished on the GPU.
+That's what fences can be used for.

+### Update shader data

+### Draw

+Tell why we recreate CBs (it's cheap and simplifies things)

+### Event polling

+SFML specific, maybe separate chapter for the resize stuff

 ## Cleaning up

 Destroying Vulkan resources is just as explicit as creating them.
 In theory you could exit the application without doing that and have the operating system clean up for you instead.
 But properly cleaning up after you is common sense and so we do that.
 First we want to make sure that no resources are still in use by the GPU, so we call [vkDeviceWaitIdle](https://docs.vulkan.org/refpages/latest/refpages/source/vkDeviceWaitIdle.html).
 This waits until the GPU has completed all outstanding operations.